SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/analytics/metrics-performance.md

     > [!NOTE]
     > The left side samples column contains each invocation for the endpoint.
 The center column contains the endpoint and the column on the right contains the invocation details.

-* To return to the API Performance list, click the X in the upper right-hand corner.
+* To return to the API Performance list, click the X in the upper-right corner.

 ## Improve app performance